omnetpp/omnetpp/doc/src/userguide/sequence-chart.rst

    events.
 It might be stored in a pointer variable, a queue, or some other data structure.

 The last part of this example is about filtering out the queue from the chart.
-Open the :guilabel:`Filter Dialog`, select 'sink' and 'source' on the :guilabel:`Module filter|by NED type` panel, and apply the change in settings.
-If you look at the result in `figure_title <#pictures/SequenceChart-Examples-FIFOFiltered.png>`__, you will see zigzag arrows going from the 'source' to the 'sink.'
+Open the :guilabel:`Filter Dialog`, select :guilabel:`sink` and :guilabel:`source` on the :menuselection:`Module filter --> by NED type` panel, and apply the change in settings.
+If you look at the result in :numref:`fig-fifo-filtered`, you will see zigzag arrows going from the 'source' to the 'sink.'
 These arrows show that a message is being sent through the queue from 'source' to 'sink.'
 The first two arrows do not overlap in simulation time, which means the queue did not have more than one message during that time.
 The third and fourth arrows do overlap because the fourth job reached the queue while it was busy with the third one.
 Scrolling forward you can find other places where the queue becomes empty and the arrows do not overlap.

+.. _fig-fifo-filtered:
 .. figure:: pictures/SequenceChart-Examples-FIFOFiltered.png
    :width: 80%
    :alt: Filtering the queue